Baltimore Embezzlement Attorney

 If you have been accused of, are being investigated for, or have been charged with stealing money from your employer it is critical you contact a skilled Baltimore embezzlement attorney as soon as possible.
 Before signing a confession or speaking with anyone, make sure you have a top-rated lawyer by your side who can protect your rights.
 Our attorneys have the experience and skill you need.

-Nationally Respected White Collar Defense
+Outstanding White Collar Defense for Clients Nationwide

 The lawyers at our Baltimore criminal defense firm have established a national reputation for providing outstanding criminal defense representation to individuals and corporations.
 Larry Nathans has been named one of the Best Lawyers in America in both white-collar criminal defense and non-white collar criminal defense.
 Additionally, all of the partners at the firm have been recognized with selection to the Maryland Super Lawyers® list.